Platform

 Cloud + Enterprise Cloud

-Patches open as draft PRs in your existing GitHub Cloud or GitHub Enterprise Cloud organization.
+Patches deliver into your existing GitHub Cloud or GitHub Enterprise Cloud workflow.
 Self-hosted GHES support is on the roadmap.

 GitLab